 Guimarães hotels and guesthouses

-You could spend the night up in Penha park at the beautiful former 12th century monastery, Pousada Mosteiro de Guimarães with its magnificent azulejo panels and chestnut ceilings.
+You could spend the night up the hill near Penha park at the beautiful former 12th century monastery, Pousada Mosteiro de Guimarães with its magnificent azulejo panels and chestnut ceilings.
+The gardens behind the monastery are also worthy of a stroll.
 Check availability and prices.

 If you’d rather be in the city centre, you can’t get much closer to the action than in the 4-star Hotel da Oliveira in the aforementioned medieval square of Largo da Oliveira.
 The thick granite walls of the historical building contain comfortable modern rooms.
 Choose a room to suit